 It’s not news that what you wear says a great deal about you.
 In other words, your wardrobe plays an important part in establishing your identity.
 In many countries, style of dress is to some extent influenced by culture and tradition: although with the world becoming a global market, the thin boundary between clothing styles is becoming increasingly blurred.

-In the isiXhosa (Xhosa) culture, an ethnic group of people of Southern Africa found mainly in the Eastern Cape, ‘fashion’ strongly reflects culture and heritage.
+In the isiXhosa (Xhosa) culture, an ethnic group of people of South Africa found mainly in the Eastern Cape, ‘fashion’ strongly reflects culture and heritage.
 Most Xhosa traditions and rituals concerning life, marriage, childbirth and death are closely related to what people wear.
 Xhosa culture reveres the different stages of life and the clothing a Xhosa person wears speaks volumes about his or her in society.

 As such, a Xhosa wedding is not just the celebration of the union between a man and a woman.
 It is also a rite of passage for a young woman, who is considered a girl before she marries.
 While certain symbolic items have evolved over time, the modern-day makoti’s (bride or newly-wed woman) wedding attire reflects this passage into womanhood.
 Each garment and accessory holds enormous significance and serves to honour and preserve the dignity and beauty of Xhosa culture and ritual.